PsyTeachR/data-skills-v1/docs/10-reshaping-data.md

 Let’s continue what we started in AQ Data and Recap by hand but now using R to calculate a score for each participant.

+## Walkthrough video

+There is a [walkthrough video](https://uofglasgow.zoom.us/rec/play/mad7VjCrgp7OBp1vQCACYssHN9eOAWB5r1hxKgHQZpsKUvoA5l1zvcAuGMMzfs97JdIPxObxLXVqpnY4.ZSd3ShjkMsBgl25-?startTime=1610615030000&_x_zm_rtaid=bFn4z68gSkqEXxbk9sRBQg.1610633063893.f0ab853a88b3d42af01e5ef68d0a4775&_x_zm_rhtaid=814) of this chapter available via Zoom.

+* Video notes: this video was recorded in 2020.
+Since then the book has been updated visually.
+There are no other differences between the video and this book chapter.

 ## Activity 1: Load in the data